What to Expect After Dental Implant Surgery: Day-by-Day Healing Guide

 Osseointegration Phase (2–4 Months)

 After 2–4 months, your dental implants will be healing well, and most patients can get back to a normal and happy life with their implants.
-Your dental practitioner will now ask to visit again to check that your implants are settling well and everything is as it should be.
+Your dental practitioner will now ask you to visit again to check that your implants are settling well and everything is as it should be.

 Final Restoration Phase